Robbie Grossman Player Props: Rangers vs. Mariners

-Robbie Grossman -- 0-for-5 with an RBI in his most recent game -- will be in action for the Texas Rangers against the Seattle Mariners, with Logan Gilbert on the mound, on May 8 at 9:40 PM ET.
+On Wednesday, Robbie Grossman (.268 batting average in his past 10 games, with two doubles, a home run, three walks and five RBI) and the Texas Rangers play the Seattle Mariners, whose starting pitcher will be Luis Castillo.
+First pitch is at 3:40 PM ET.

-He had a hitless performance in his most recent game (0-for-5 with an RBI) against the Angels.
+He had a hitless performance in his previous game (0-for-4) against the Mariners.

 Robbie Grossman Game Info & Props vs. the Mariners